Maple Roasted Carrots

-Maple glazed roasted heirloom carrots are the perfect fall side dish – a new Thanksgiving staple!
+Maple roasted heirloom carrots are the perfect Thanksgiving side dish, but taste great all year long!

 A long time ago I used to be a nanny, and the kids I nannied for were very well-fed children.
 I enjoyed cooking for them and learned a lot of wonderful recipes throughout the years!
 Their mom had a variety of great cookbooks – one of my favorites was Gwenyth Paltro’s as well as some of the Williams-Sonoma’s cookbooks.